 RESP is being tested and updated on a regular basis and a lexicon has been developed that allows all regional players to communicate with a much higher level of certainty and effectiveness.
 The regional lexicon is consistent with the National Incident Management System (NIMS) and the National Response Plan (NRP).
 The Regional Integrated Communication System (RICS) provides the platform for effective use of resources during any emergency or incident.

 In Farmington, the Emergency Management Director is the Chief of Police, Paul J. Melanson.
-The Director of Fire & Rescue Services, Mary-Ellen Harper, is the Assistant Emergency Management Director.
+The Director of Fire & Rescue Services, Steven Hoffman, is the Assistant Emergency Management Director.
 The Emergency Operations Plan (EOP) was compiled with input from the Town Manager's Office, Police Department, Fire Department, Public Works Department, Finance Department, Community & Recreational Services Department, School Department and the Farmington Valley Health Department.
 The EOP not only describes the roles and duties of Town resources, but it also outlines the concept of managing and coordinating large-scale emergency operations.
 The main goals are to establish plans and procedures for the operation of the Emergency Operations Center (EOC), to establish provisions for obtaining, analyzing, and reporting operational information to support decision-making in the EOC and to establish communications and coordination with adjacent local governments and the State government.

 The plan consists of a number of annexes that include: Direction & Control, Communications, Warning, Emergency Public Information, Evacuation, Shelter/Mass Care, Health & Medical, Resource Management, Situation Reporting, Joint Federal/State/Local Preliminary Damage Assessment, Hazardous Materials Emergency Response, Terrorism & Weapons of Mass Destruction.
 The plan is reviewed annually by Town staff and changes or modifications are forwarded to the CT Department of Emergency Management and Homeland Security.